Inward rectifier potassium channels interact with calcium channels to promote robust and physiological bistability: Materials and methods

-In Fig.~\ref{fig:1}C (bottom), and Figs.~\ref{fig:2}C and F, we also represented the resting potential observed for the range of current used to display the fI curve.
-The resting potentials were computed together with the line of zero-frequency, by computing the membrane potential associated with the stable fixed point identified.
+In Fig.~\ref{fig:1}C (bottom), and Figs.~\ref{fig:2}C and F, we also represented the resting equilibria observed for the range of current used to display the fI curve.
+The resting equilibria were computed together with the line of zero-frequency, by computing the membrane potential associated with the stable fixed point identified for an input range of applied current.
 The maximal conductances used in Figs.~\ref{fig:1}C (bottom), \ref{fig:2}C and \ref{fig:2}F were identical to the maximal conductances used in Figs.~\ref{fig:1}C (top), \ref{fig:2}B and \ref{fig:2}E, respectively.
+Because the computation of the resting equilibria was much faster than the computation of the fI curve, we were able to use an even more refined range of current for these figures.
+Indeed, we used a range of applied current between $-3$ and $\qty{-0.1}{\micro\ampere\per\centi\meter^2}$ with a total of $8914$ points for Fig.~\ref{fig:1}C (bottom), between $0$ and $\qty{3}{\micro\ampere\per\centi\meter^2}$ with a total if $2273$ points for Fig.\ref{fig:2}C, and between $-1.6$ and $\qty{1.7}{\micro\ampere\per\centi\meter^2}$ with a total of $2920$ points for Fig.\ref{fig:2}E. Note that there were no stable fixed points existing above these ranges of current.